Can You Build a Web Application in Ruby Without Rails? Yes, You Can!

 ➜ bundle init

-The first gem we will install using Bundler is the Puma app server.
+The first gem we will install using Bundler is Puma, which is an application server.

 ➜ bundle add puma